appgardenstudios/hyaline/www/content/documentation/01-overview.md

 * Reference - Detailed reference documentation for the various commands, options, and architectural elements of Hyaline
 * Roadmap - A high-level overview of the current and future focus of Hyaline's development

-# Next Steps
+## Next Steps
-To learn how to get started and install Hyaline pleas visit [How To Install the CLI](./how-to/install-cli.md)
+To learn how to get started and install Hyaline please visit [How To Install the CLI](./02-how-to/01-install-cli.md)

-For an in depth explanation of Hyaline itself please visit the [Explanation of Hyaline](./explanation/hyaline.md)
+For an in depth explanation of Hyaline itself please visit the [Explanation of Hyaline](./03-explanation/01-hyaline.md)

-For a reference guide to the CLI please visit the [CLI Reference](./reference/cli.md)
+For a reference guide to the CLI please visit the [CLI Reference](./04-reference/02-cli.md)